privet56/ng2Goodies/cheatsheets/helm/istio.md

     5. Istio has prometheus for graphing (like grafana)
     6. Istio has circuit-breaker (=shuts down pods if too much errors to let it cool off)

+> $ helm install incubator/istio  # check for new chart after release of istio!

 ## Workflow on GCP:
 1. create Docker container, push into registry on GCP
 2. create k8s cluster through the GCP UI